flagbit/flagbit-technology-radar/radar/2019-07-01/capistrano.md

 ---

-DescriptionCapistrano is an Open-Source tool to run scripts on multiple servers.
+Capistrano is an Open-Source tool to run scripts on multiple servers.
 Its main purpose is the software distribution of web applications.